76BhoomikaMaheshwari/2048-game-new/README.md

 # 2048 Game - Bhoomika's Version 🎮

-This is my customized fork of the original [2048 game]

----

 ## ✨ What I Did
 - Added a **Dockerfile** to containerize the game